 Every single day, your business faces numerous threats that could have a serious negative impact on everything from your reputation to your revenue.
 Malware may seem like one of the least problematic from the outside, but companies who have been adversely affected by malware know that it’s a serious issue.
-Below, you can learn more about malware and why it should concern you.
-You’ll also learn about excellent solutions that you can put in place right away.
+Below, you can learn more about it and why it should concern you.

 Malware is a word derived from the term “malicious software,” which also serves as a great definition.
 Simply put, malware involves numerous software types that have been specifically created to damage the recipient in one way or another.
 In some cases, the recipient business may be specifically targeted with the malware; in others, the recipient may simply be unlucky.